Document your EU/EEA/Swiss citizenship

 You must document your citizenship

-Please note that having temporary or permanent residency in an EU/EEA country does NOT exempt you from paying fees.
+Please note that the having the following does not exempt you from paying fees:

 How do I document my citizenship?